-During the year we ran or hosted the following range of weekly and ad hoc social and leisure activities, some of which have turned into regular new groups; Craft and card making classes, a Knit and natter group, art and painting classes, digital photography group, cooking taster sessions, IT & social media taster sessions, children’s play activities, a walking group, tablet and smartphone group, and a new meet-up social group.
+During the year we ran or hosted the following range of weekly and ad hoc social and leisure activities, some of which have turned into regular new groups; Craft and card making classes, a Knit and natter group, art and painting classes, digital photography group, cooking taster sessions, IT & social media taster sessions, children’s play activities, a walking group, tablet and smartphone group, and our meet-up social group.

 Health, Mental Health and Wellbeing

 We offered a variety of activities that support the improvement of individual health, mental health and wellbeing.
 Some of this was through our own programmes of training and developmental activities; and also by hosting other groups who offered health and wellbeing related activities within the Lighthouse Project Centre.
 During the year we reached about 128 people who were specifically interested in health related activities or training.

 Family & Food, (inc foodbank & cooking)

 We continued to run our ‘who let the dads out’ sessions which is a monthly playgroup intended to help dads, granddads or male carers to spend time playing with their children/toddlers.
 This has proved a successful alternative to going to other expensive play centres where the children go off and leave their dads sat watching them at a distance.
 The group encourages interactive play and enjoyment.

 We have about 65 dads and children on our books and a typical session can have between 15-30 attendees.
 In the past we have occasionally adapted our regular card making activities to hold childrens’ sessions during school holiday periods.

 Food – Cooking